etkaar/thor-zone-mjolnir/README.md

 Replacement itself is a simple task, but filling the AIO without leaving to much air into it can be a hard.
 I do not recommend stiff tubes for this small case, as they tend to kink once the system gets warm.
 I therefore used the rubber-like Tygon® E-3603 with 6.4 mm inner and 9.6 outer diameter.
 This tube is also available with an outer diameter of 12.7 mm.
 It is tight even without zip ties.

-I do **not recommend** using colors without prior testing.
+I do **not** recommend using colors without prior testing.
 If they stain all your hard work is for nothing.

+⚠️ **You have to absolutely make sure that the PVC tubes do not touch the hot radiator or sharp or pointed parts of the case.**

 ## Graphics Card